WL-Richards/FRC-Driver-Station-Research/docs/ProtocolFindings.md

 ### <u>To Robot:</u>
 <br>

-- It would appear that when a controller is plugged in a **TCP** packet is sent to the Robot with the windows based controller name
+- It would appear that when a controller is plugged in a TCP packet is sent to the Robot with the windows based controller name.
+There is also a large sum of additional data there.
+Which I am not sure of the meaning.
   - ```
     0000   f8 d9 b8 13 19 02 f8 34 41 65 8c 1d 08 00 45 00   .......4Ae....E.
     0010   00 b1 ff a6 40 00 80 06 8f 37 0a 40 2b e7 0a 40   ....@....7.@+..@